0xMukesh/hashnode-blogs/ckxzzqgr2006uzrs1d8lta9x5.md

 ## Login into your npm account via npm CLI

-Let's now login it our npm account via npm CLI so that we can publish our package to npm.
-To login into yout npm account, run the following command and enter the correct credentials.
+Let's now login in to our npm account via npm CLI so that we can publish our package to npm.
+To login into your npm account, run the following command and enter the correct credentials.

 ```bash
 npm login